Prugna21/memoQ/README.md

 ## Automation and Scripting

 - Automate repetitive tasks like project creation or batch QA using scripts or creating templates in memoQ.
-- Use memoQ’s API for advanced automation scenarios.
-- Refer to the `scripts.md` file for ready-to-use examples.
+- Refer to the `scripts' folder for ready-to-use examples.

 ---